PseudoPower/AFSM/docs/notes.md

 aSM :: SM () (Int,Int) (Int, Int)

-bSM = aSM >>> (idSM &&& rwoSM)
+bSM = aSM >>> (idSM &&& twoSM)
 ```

 We should be able to figure out that the size of `a` is two.
-So it depeneds on hwo to connect SMs, and it is what the HM system does.
+So it depends on how to connect SMs, and it is what the HM system does.

 ## References